siheming/mspypeline/doc/source/package_config.rst

     | 2. be saved in the *.../mspypeline/config/pathway or go_term* directory, where all the other files are stored.

 .. attention::
-    All protein and GO analysis protein files provided here are based on the **HUMAN** proteome.
+    * All pathway and GO analysis protein files provided here are based on the **HUMAN** proteome.
+    * All pathway and GO analysis protein files are retrieved from the open source `GSEA Molecular Signature Data Base <https://www.gsea-msigdb.org/gsea/msigdb/index.jsp>`__ (22.
+Feb.
+2021)

 .. _pathway-proteins: